Sharvarioka/Auto_project/README.md

 **query_papereg.dat**- LTL query must be specified here <br />
 **cfile_rec.dat**- 2D workspace discription file.

-Follow the procedure given in https://github.com/DhavalGujarathi/T-.git to get the outout of motion-planner-final.cpp.
-Output of this program will be two files : prefix_file_1.txt and suffix_file_1.txt.
+Follow the procedure given in https://github.com/DhavalGujarathi/T-.git to get the outout of **motion-planner-final.cpp**.
+Output of this program will be two files : **prefix_file_1.txt and suffix_file_1.txt**.
 These are the prefix and suffix cycles.

 Put these two files in python_scripts folder where driver python codes are present.